OCR-D/spec/cli.md

 ### `-l, --log-level LOGLEVEL`

 Set the global minimum Log level.
 (One of `OFF`, `ERROR`, `WARN`, `INFO` (default), `DEBUG`, `TRACE`).
-**NOTE:** This specification overwrites all other specifications.
-For a fine-grained setting, please use either the parameter file (-- parameter) or a configuration file.
-The configuration file is preferable.

-Actual mechanism for filtering log messages must not be implemented by processors.
+**NOTE:** Setting the log level via `--log-level` parameter should override any other implementation-specific means of logging configuration.
+For example, with `--log-level TRACE` no log messages should be filtered globally, whereas `--log-level ERROR`, only errors should be output globally.

 ### `-J, --dump-json`